Bennett-Heung/Mall-Customer-Segmentation-Data/README.md

 * Possible clusters appear between Age and Spending Score, and for Spending Score and Annual Income.

 **Hypothesis of clustering**
-* Gender might not make much impact in clustering.
+* Gender is not making much impact to help with clustering so it is dropped.
 * Potentially 5 clusters in the Annual Income and Spending Score scatter plots (see middle right and bottom middle plots).
 * Between Age and Spending Scores, there could be 3 bins or clusters: (see bottom left plot)
     * 1. Aged between roughly 20 and below 50 with 60+ Spending Scores